Syndamia/Spectre-Dark-Gruvbox/README.md

 Spectre is a side project based on years of CSS development work on a large web service project.
 Spectre only includes modern base styles, responsive layout system, CSS components and utilities, and it can be modified for your project with Sass/Scss compiler.

 Spectre.css is completely free to use.
-If you enjoy it, please consider [donating via Paypal](https://www.paypal.me/picturepan2) or [via Patreon](https://www.patreon.com/spectrecss) for the further development. ♥

 ## Getting started